 The original goal of the program in Tanzania was to protect wild carnivore species in the Serengeti National Park from rabies.
 However, what began as an initiative to save wildlife soon transitioned into a program to protect people.

-The research clearly demonstrated that vaccinating the dogs living around the perimeter of the Serengeti not only eliminated the disease in the dogs, but also controlled the disease in the wildlife species.
-But what happened in the human communities surrounding the Serengeti was even more powerful.
+The research clearly demonstrated that vaccinating dogs living around the perimeter of the Serengeti not only eliminated the disease in the dogs, but also controlled the disease in the wildlife species.
+What happened in the human communities surrounding the Serengeti was even more powerful.
 The number of cases of human rabies deaths in the research area drastically decreased.
 The vaccination team had created a rabies free zone that covered approximately 11,000 square kilometers.

 “Human incidence of rabies in the vaccination zone has been reduced to almost zero since the project began,” said Dr. Felix Lankester.
 “Before the program there would have been 50 to 100 cases of rabies each year and most people would have witnessed someone with the disease.”